manavinair/manavinair/README.md

 Hi, I am Manavi Nair.
 I like learning new technologies and working on various projects.
 I am currently pursuing Master's in Computer Applications.
-I have worked on two personal personal projects:
+I have worked on the following projects:
 1) Document Sentiment Analysis
 2) Trust based Sentiment Analysis on Social Network
 3) Classification Model for classifying the side effects of drugs